Varo Bank Review

 Varo offers access to your paycheck up to two days early when you enroll in direct deposit.

-Unlike most banks, Varo doesn’t hold onto your funds while they’re being processed, so account holders will get full access to their money as soon as it arrives from their employer.
+Unlike most banks, Varo doesn’t hold onto your funds while processing, so account holders will get full access to their money as soon as it arrives from their employer.

 Second Chance Banking

-Varo doesn’t use ChexSystems or run a credit check to analyze your banking history, so accounts are available to anyone, despite your past.
+Varo doesn’t use ChexSystems or run a credit check to analyze your banking history, so accounts are available to anyone, regardless of your past.

-Pair this with a low fee, no minimum platform, and Varo becomes a good bet for those trying to achieve financial stability.
+Pair this with a low fee and no minimum platform, and Varo becomes a good bet for those trying to achieve financial stability.

 Varo is a mostly fee-free platform, so you don’t have to worry about most of the fees you would with a traditional bank.